poenneby/practical-clojure-persistence/README.md

       (transform monuments)))
 ```

-Here is the complete code to put in `src/monumental/core.clj`
+And here is the complete code to put in `src/monumental/core.clj`

 ```
 (ns monumental.core